THE WHOLE TRUTH

 The itching usually starts on the soles of the feet and the palms, extending to the rest of the body and is usually worst during the night.
 Mild jaundice affects about 20% of patients and some babies are born jaundiced.
 Mothers may suffer from malabsorption of vitamins, worsening maternal nutrition and there is about a 20% risk of postpartum haemorrhage which may be caused by inadequate absorption of vitamin K, which is needed for the blood to clot.

-Consequences of ICP are not much of a problem for the woman but there can be significant risks to the foetus, including haemorrhage, fetal distress, stillbirth and premature birth.
+There can be significant risks to the foetus, including haemorrhage, fetal distress, stillbirth and premature birth.
 In fact, 44 percent of women who have ICP will have their baby before 37 weeks gestation.

 The best treatment for intrahepatic cholestasis of pregnancy involves diagnosing the disease early.
 There are medical tests that can be done when ICP is suspected.
-This includes the serum bile acid test�the most accurate test for the disease.
+This includes the serum bile acid test's the most accurate test for the disease.
 It is a fasting test that measures the bile acid content in the blood.
 If it is elevated, the condition is almost always due to ICP.
-The biggest problem is that not very many laboratories do this test so if the disease is suspected, it should be treated without the results of the test.

 Historically speaking, ICP was treated with cholestyramine, a cholesterol-lowering medication.
 Recently, however, it has been found to be relatively ineffective in dropping the level of bile acids in the blood.
 Treatments that have been found to be more effective include Actigall, which replaces bile acids in the blood.
 It has been shown to reduce the incidence of stillbirth.
 Vitamin K helps increase the absorption of fat-soluble vitamins and prevents bleeding complications.
 Steroids can be given before 32 weeks gestation in order to reduce the risk of breathing problems in the preterm infant.
 Steroids also control itching.

+Monitoring during pregnancy is vital to make sure the baby is developing properly.
+If the baby quits growing or shows signs of distress, an early delivery is proposed.
 Fortunately, delivery of the infant cures the problem of cholestasis.
 Even so, the liver enzymes should be evaluated after the delivery until they return to normal.
 Those women who have had ICP before have a 60-70 percent chance of getting it again.

 HELPLINE: ☎ 1800 633 634